-We talked to some more travel agents -- and some cruise lines -- to get the inside scoop.
+We talked to some travel agents to get the inside scoop on how these "secret" sales work and how you can buy into the action.
 Here are the two types of "secret fares" we found, and how you can take advantage of them.

 So what do they do?

-Snagging the Deal: Okay, so they do exist -- but how do you get them, especially if they are in the "not publicly advertised" category?
-Again, these aren't the kinds of deals you can dig up via a Google search; as a matter of fact, we would have called an agency to find out exactly what it's like to book one -- but we, ourselves, weren't privy to any "call for rates" ads by press time.
-To be in the know when they are available, you'll want to sign up for the e-mail lists of cruise-focused agencies.
+OK, so they do exist -- but how do you get them, especially if they are in the "not publicly advertised" category?
+Again, these aren't the kinds of deals you can dig up via a Google search; as a matter of fact, calling an agency to find out exactly what it's like to book one might be dependent on finding the right "call for rates" ad.
+To be in the know when they are available, you'll want to sign up for the email lists of cruise-focused agencies.

-How It Works: Travel agencies buy group space on cruises far in advance, when fares for those sailings first become available.
-Because they're buying in bulk, often paying a deposit on each cabin blocked out, and because these agencies have worked hard to build relationships with the cruise lines, the cruise lines offer them low rates on these cabins.
-"We're already blocking/depositing group space [for two years out]," says Anderson.
-"America's Vacation Center has invested hundreds of thousands of dollars holding space.
-The fares we get are 10 to 40 percent less than the price you'd pay from the cruise line directly, and we pass those deals to our customers."
+Travel agencies buy group space on cruises far in advance, when fares for those sailings first become available.
+Because they're buying in bulk -- often paying a deposit on each cabin blocked out -- and because these agencies have worked hard to build relationships with the cruise lines, the cruise lines offer them low rates on these cabins.
+"A travel agent may have pricing locked in from months ago that would be far below what the supplier pricing is offering you unmatchable savings," says Paige Barker, vice president of business development for Online Vacation Center.

-Caveat: You will need to commit in advance -- but if you work with a trusted travel agent, they should be able to give you a sense of whether you're getting a good deal or if that price is likely to come down closer to departure.
-As Anderson says, "No line intentionally wants to undermine advance purchase.
-They want the best deals to go to the early bookers."
+You will need to commit in advance -- but if you work with a trusted travel agent, they should be able to give you a sense of whether you're getting a good deal or if that price is likely to come down closer to departure.
+"Unless your schedule is completely flexible, I would always recommend book early.
+This is generally the safest bet," says Greg Coiro, CEO of Direct Line Cruises.
 And if you're hesitant to commit so far in advance, remember that you can always cancel or change your cruise prior to final payment without incurring a large penalty.